Mission Statement, Philosophy & Services

 Session fee + Transportation fees (round-trip) + Travel time fee (round-trip) [+ Stay fee]

 Office Visit=No charge on Transportation fee & Transportation time fee.

 Twice a week (include: 2 hrs of Behavioral Consultation)

 Once a week (include: 2 hrs of Behavioral Consultation)

 |Special* (Mon-Sat Anytime after 19:00/All Day Sunday & National Holidays)||17,600 yen/hour|

 Public Transportation Fees from Clinic to the Client’s Home/School (Round Trip)

-Travel Time Fee: 1,080 yen per hour of travel time (Round Trip) Stay Fee: 22,000 yen per day (session more than 2 days/when staff needed to be the location the day before)
+Travel Time Fee: 1,100 yen per hour of travel time (Round Trip) Stay Fee: 22,000 yen per day (session more than 2 days/when staff needed to be the location the day before)